Guide to Crowns

 Crowns are special modifiers which when taken can change certain aspects of the game.
 Every crown has an upside that can help the player in some ways (while having its own drawbacks), and a downside that will limit the player in some capacity.
 In the case of some crowns, the upside and downside are the same thing.
 Each crown has an in-game sprite that follows the player around the level, but is there just to visually show what is in use.

 There are 6 crowns that appear in preloop vaults and 6 crowns that appear in loop vaults.
 All vaults will include a 'bare head' option which will run crownless.
 Any upside/downside is removed upon switching or removing a crown, with the exception of the extra mutation from Crown of Destiny.
-Only one crown can be ran at a time and their modifiers will never stack by taking it twice.
+Only one crown can be run at a time and their modifiers will never stack by taking it twice.

 Each crown is listed in the table below with their in-game description.
 Each links to a page with fully in-depth tech on how each works, as well as a subjective strategy guide for those seeking advice.
 A summary of advice is within this dropdown;